-As two time momas, we’ve learned that laundry can quickly get out of hand if left unchecked.
+As two-time mamas, we’ve learned that laundry can quickly get out of hand if left unchecked.
 If you’re neck-deep in laundry, it’s hard to think about spending time preparing healthy food for your family or giving back to yourself by filling your personal cup of joy.

 The good news is, laundry doesn’t have to be overwhelming!
 These quick tips will help you streamline the never-ending process of doing laundry by creating a simplified routine so you never feel defeated, frustrated and overwhelmed by such a complicated task again!

 Hang a mesh wash bag inside your laundry bin for easy-to-lose pieces like socks and delicate undergarments such as bras.

 Then, close it and throw it in the washer and/or dryer with your other laundry.

 Mesh bags offer amazing protection for delicate items like swimsuits, silk panties and even sweaters that can get snagged and ruined when washed with other items.
 They also help keep socks together so you don’t have to spend time sifting through a heaping pile of laundry trying to re-pair them.

 Don’t worry, your laundry will still end up just as clean, even when washed in a mesh bag.
 It’s no different than the washing machine itself, so don’t overstuff the bag.
 Make sure there’s ample room for the items to move around inside so they’re washed thoroughly.

 Because towels should be washed on a longer, hot cycle and require more space in the washer to be properly cleaned, they should be washed on their own.
 Damp towels also take MUCH longer to dry than most lightweight clothing, so drying them with other items can really slow the process for both materials.

 Unlike most household chores, laundry is mostly passive in nature—you toss it in, press go and you’re able to walk away for an hour.
 During the hour or so that the washer and dryer are running ask yourself, “What do I want to do with this time?”